YidingWang05/BlackJack-Simulator/logbook.md

 Problem:
 - Optimize `double down`: Currently, if user don't want to double down, they have to press the key for other action twice. e.g. press `h` twice for `hit`.
 The possible solution to solve this has been attached in the `game.py`

+### 06/08/2025
+- Improved `double down`, player can directly choose from `double` `hit` or `stand`
+- Improved the approach for storing hands' info
+   - following structure used:
+     `player_hands = [{"cards": [], "point": int, "hand_id": int, "split_id": int, "bet": double, "side_bets": [], }....]`
+      - By this new structure, the readability of the codes can be improved.
+The following developing would be much easier.
+Furthermore, this enable a steady id for each hand to avoid confusing for real player.

+### 07/08/2025
+- Finished `split`, now the user can split their hand when they have pairs or two tens

+- Note:
+  - Improve UI before any further work done.
+The UI now is in bad logic and layout, the instruction is unclear which even make testing difficult.
+(It should be done much earlier, now I couldn't even understand my own UI `:(`)

+### 08/07/2025
+- Partially optimize UI, the UI now is easier for testing, but further improvement required.
+- Note:
+    Work delayed-Help my classmate prepare resite--(I'm a good man, i enjoy helping others, so....sorry my project).
+Expected resume date: 15/08/2025